electron/website/docs/latest/tutorial/tutorial-3-main-renderer.md

   (in this case, your project's root folder).
 - The [`path.join`][path-join] API joins multiple path segments together, creating a combined path string that works across all platforms.

-If you are unfamiliar with Node.js, we recommend you to read [this guide][node-guide].

 :::